 - Attacks on other animals, or against you, others, and even the dog’s own family

-Proof that an owner knew or should have known their dog was dangerous or vicious is sometimes proven through public information, such as local animal control records.
-Situations where the owner carelessly handled the dog or went around local law and allowed it off leash or to escape a yard due to a defective fence are considered negligence.
+The fact that an owner knew, or should have known, their dog was dangerous or vicious is sometimes proven through public information, such as local animal control records.
+Situations where the owner carelessly handled the dog or went around local law and allowed it off-leash or to escape a yard due to a defective fence are considered negligence.

-What to Do if Your Child Was Bitten by a Dog
+What to Do If Your Child Was Attacked by a Dog

-If your child was the victim of the dog bite injury, you have the right to get justice on your child’s behalf.
+If your child was the victim of a dog bite injury, you have the right to get justice on their behalf.
 Your dog bite lawyer will still need to gather evidence against the dog owner to support the claim.

-An Atlanta dog bite lawyer can help you prepare for a comparative negligence defense.
-This in case the pet owner claims your child instigated the attack.
-You should be able to combat this defense and prove your child’s claim to damages.
+Atlanta dog bite lawyers can help you prepare for a comparative negligence defense.
+This defense may be necessary if the pet owner claims your child instigated the attack.
+You should be able to combat this defense and prove your child’s claim for damages.

 Dog Bite Lawyers in Atlanta Can Help You Get Justice

 If you suffered a dog bite injury, you need legal representation to help you collect compensation.
-It costs nothing to schedule a free consultation with an Atlanta dog bite lawyer at John Foy & Associates to discuss your case and learn how we can help.
+It costs nothing to schedule a free consultation with an Atlanta dog bite lawyer at John Foy & Associates.
+We can discuss your case, and you can learn how we can help.